Colombian Street Food You Have to Try

-Colombian food is as varied as it is delicious.
-It takes its influences from the indigenous civilizations that settled the region, the Spanish that colonized it, and Caribbean culture that exists in the north of the country.
+Its influences come from the indigenous civilizations that settled the region, the Spanish that colonized it, and the Caribbean culture that exists in the north of the country.

 This is by no means an exhaustive list, but rather a taste of a few of our favorite dishes from a country we love for its food as much as anything.